About the Program

 Doctoral: The average student completes the Ph.D. in chemical engineering in 4 – 5 years.
 Actual time to degree will vary depending on individual progress and the demands of particular areas of research.
 Required coursework is typically completed in the first two to three years of the program.
 Generally speaking, the qualifying exam is taken in the first year of the program and a research proposal must be approved by the end of the second year.
 The remainder of the time in the program is focused on research and the thesis.

-Masters: The master of science without thesis can be completed in as little as one academic year.
-Many students elect to spread the courses over 3 – 4 semesters.
-The master of science with thesis typically takes 4 semesters, though time to completion will vary depending on whether research credits are taken over the summer.
+Masters: Assuming full time enrollment, the master of science without thesis can be completed in as little as one year of full time enrollment.
+Most students elect to spread the courses over three semesters and this is generally preferable.
+The master of science with thesis typically takes 4-5 semesters, though time to completion will vary depending on whether research credits are taken over the summer.
 Part-time enrollment will increase time to completion.

 Students admitted to the Ph.D. in chemical engineering are fully supported through research and teaching assistantships that include a living stipend and fully paid tuition, fees, and health insurance for as long as they are making satisfactory progress towards their degree (including in research, coursework, and assistantship responsibilities).
 Cost-of-living increases are often granted, though are not guaranteed.

 Master’s degree students (both thesis and non-thesis) are typically admitted without departmental support.
 It is possible for students to enter unfunded and to later secure department support if funded research projects have available openings.
 In recent years we have had several thesis master’s students funded through research assistantships.
 Master’s students are also eligible to hired into hourly positions on campus (e.g., serving as a grader for an undergraduate course).
 Unfortunately, we cannot provide any projections as to the likelihood of master’s degree students obtaining assistantship or hourly wage funding, as availability depends on many factors.
 Please see the financial aid website for additional aid options.